mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/middleware/url-rewrite-tyk-classic.md

 ## Configuring the URL rewriter in Tyk Operator {#tyk-operator}

 The process for configuring the URL rewriter in Tyk Operator is similar to that explained in [configuring the URL rewriter in the Tyk Classic API Definition](#tyk-classic).
-To configure the URL rewriter you must add a new `url_rewrites` object to the `extended_paths` section of your API definition, for example:
+To configure the URL rewriter you must add a new `url_rewrites` object to the `extended_paths` section of your API definition.

-The example API Definition below configures an API to listen on path `/url-rewrite` and forwards requests upstream to http://httpbin.org.

-The following provides the corresponding custom resource configuration for [Tyk Classic API Definition example](#tyk-classic).
-The URL rewrites middleware would matche the path for a request to the `GET /anything/books/author` endpoint against the pure regex `/anything/(\w+)/(\w+)`.
+The example API Definition provides the corresponding custom resource configuration for the [Tyk Classic API Definition example](#tyk-classic), configuring an API to listen on path `/url-rewrite` and forward requests upstream to http://httpbin.org.
+The URL rewrites middleware would match the path for a request to the `GET /anything/books/author` endpoint against the pure regex `/anything/(\w+)/(\w+)`.
 The request (target) URL will then be rewritten to `/anything/library/service?value1=$1&value2=$2`.

 ```yaml {linenos=true, linenostart=1, hl_lines=["26-31"]}
 apiVersion: tyk.tyk.io/v1alpha1